Inside: back-to-school ideas: Spanish Class First Two Weeks of Lesson Plans

 My twist on Circling with Balls is to project a bracket onto the board.
 I record their responses on the board with a quick sketch.
 I already have some common activities typed up with a picture, and simply place them on the board as we go.
 Someone likes to read, and leer goes up on the bracket as a picture of a book.

-Icebreaker: I do this towards the end of class, as I like to end the first day on a high note as well.
+Icebreaker: I do this at the end of class, to end the first day on a high note.

-I have everyone stand up and we do a bracket vote.
-By this time, the outer brackets are filled in with activities my students like.
-They all have little drawings next to them– everything is clear and comprehensible.
-I call out and point to two terms, and they vote by moving to either side of the room.
+Everyone stands up and we do a bracket vote.
+By this time, the outer brackets on my board are filled in with drawings of activities my students like.
+I point to two terms and say ¿Leer (pointing to the left) o Netflix (pointing to the right)?
+They vote by moving to the left or right side of the room.
 This is completely input– they just listen and vote.
+By the end we know what activities are the most popular, I know my students better, and they see how comprehensible class can be.

 - I can say other names in our class.